philcryer/fak3r.com/drafts/defi-eth.md

 ## What is decentralized finance (DEfi)?

 <div align="center"><img src="../static/2022/cefi-defi.png"></div>
-The DEfi project is a decentralized finance developed by blockchain technology, which is different from the previous finance.
-Previous finance required the intervention of financial companies.
-Decentralized finance is built on the blockchain and relies on contracts only.
+While traditional centralized finance (CEfi) has to use tools such as exchanges, banks, or financial companies to complete financial transactions, and it will be subject to perceived intervention.

-Traditional centralized finance has to use tools such as exchanges, banks, or financial companies to complete financial transactions, and it will be subject to perceived intervention.
-DEfi is a decentralized financial product, which is built on the blockchain and cannot be interfered with by human beings, and all of them are run by smart contracts.
+The DEfi project is a decentralized financial product, which is built on the blockchain.
+So while previous finance (such as CEfi) required the intervention of financial companies, decentralized finance is built on the blockchain and relies on contracts only; so it cannot be interfered with by human beings.
 It is truly fair, just and open!

 # FAQ